Simplemux/simplemux/README.md

 ACKNOWLEDGEMENTS
 ----------------
 This work has been partially financed by the **EU H2020 Wi-5 project** (G.A. no: 644262, see http://www.wi5.eu/ and https://github.com/Wi5), and the Spanish Ministry of Economy and Competitiveness project TIN2015-64770-R, in cooperation with the European Regional Development Fund.

+The extensions added to Simplemux, as long as the `.lua` Wireshark dissector, have been done as a part of the **[H2020 FARCROSS project](https://cordis.europa.eu/project/id/864274)**, see [farcross.eu/](https://farcross.eu/).
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 864274.